 Marketing and Reputation

-What reputation does your website have?
+What reputation does your Shopify store have?
 How is sentiment towards your brand?
 These are powerful signals that search engines look for when measuring how credible a website is.
-A huge part of E-A-T is about independent sources that show a positive reputation.
+A huge part of E-E-A-T is about independent sources that show a positive reputation.
 Marketing your brand in the right way can make these signals visible to search engines.

 Do you fulfil the needs of your target audience?
 The QRG repeatedly ask the raters to judge whether the sites they’re assessing ‘meet the needs’ of their search audience.
-Can visitors find your products and checkout easily?
+Can visitors find your products and checkout of your Shopify store easily?
 Is the post-purchase and after-care experience second to none?

 Think about the user-engagement signals your visitors will transmit as they interact with your site, both during and after a visit.

-When we work with ecommerce clients, we focus on the 5 areas above.
+When we work with clients trading on Shopify, we focus on the 5 areas above.
 More than that, we consider how visible these factors are to search engines.
 It’s all well and good having the expertise and reputation, but this needs to be demonstrated through signals that an algorithm can understand.

 Some of these may not seem like obvious SEO activities.
 Many of them are not directly SEO related.
 But collectively, they form a very effective ecommerce strategy which demonstrates your authority and expertise as a trusted website.